kikitongky/kikitongky/README.md

 - Instagram: [@kikytongky](#)
 - GitHub: [@kikytongky](#)
 - Email: [tongkytongky07@gmail.com](#)

-### 💼 Open for Freelance Work!
-Feel free to contact me!

 <!---
 kikitongky/kikitongky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.